fermercadal/react-expenses/README.md

 # Expenses App

-Yet another boring expenses tracking app, using Create-React-App, useState hook and CSS Modules.
-Made as part of the "React The Complete Guide" course on Udemy.
+Yet another boring expenses tracking app, made with Create-React-App, useState hook and CSS Modules, as part of the "React The Complete Guide" course on Udemy.

 ## Available Scripts